 Per court order, student's transitioning from an IFSP to IEP may not be re-evaluated by Early Stages providers.
 RSPs at Early Stages are only able to complete a review.
+This is because when a student transfers from an IFSP to an IEP it takes into account, presumptive eligibility that the student still requires the service(s).
 Typically, hours on an IFSP are higher than an IEP secondary to the student not having any educational opportunities.
 Therefore, due to this process it may impact these student's IEPs as having greater hours than a typical IEP that has gone through the evaluation process.